ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-domain-cert.md

        - domains:
          - '<hostname>'
          dns01:
-           provider: <provider>
+           provider: route53-cloud-platform
    ```

-3. Make sure the certificate has been issued correctly, by checking its `Status`:
+2. Make sure the certificate has been issued correctly, by checking its `Status`:

    ```
    $ kubectl describe certificate <my-cert>
    ```

-4. You will need to update your `Ingress` spec to include the new hostname.
+3. You will need to update your `Ingress` spec to include the new hostname.

    **Once your host is defined here, the cluster will take control of the DNS record and automatically adjust to point to the cluster.**